Young Man with a Horn (Miles Davis album): Personal life

 Young Man with a Horn was recorded on May 9, 1952, during Davis's struggles with heroin addiction.
-The album was the first of three 10" LPs recorded by Davis for Blue Note during the early 1950s.
+The album was the first of three 10" LPs recorded by Davis for Blue Note during the early 1950s - the others being simply titled Miles Davis, Vol. 2 and Miles Davis, Vol. 3.
 Davis states in his autobiography that his contract for Prestige Records, for whom he had recorded his first LP the previous year, was non-exclusive, but elsewhere he states the initial Prestige contract was for only one year.

 Release history

 All cuts were initially issued as singles except "How Deep Is the Ocean."
 Young Man with a Horn was also reissued on Vogue in 1954.

 The original master takes were split and merged with Davis' two other sessions for Blue Note and re-released on 12 inch LPs Miles Davis, Vols.
 1 & 2 in January and February 1956, shortly after Davis won the DownBeat reader's poll for best trumpeter.